 Imagine climbing a spiral staircase through rooms of jingling wind chimes, dusty bicycle tires, peeling street signs, old CDs, and even a few toilets.

-This impressive mixed-medium sculpture is not just a cool place to visit but also a constant work-in-progress.
+This impressive mixed-medium sculpture is not just a cool place to visit but also a constant work in progress.
 The owner, Vince, is known to tinker with its construction day to day, swapping items in and out.
 Occasionally, he will even accept items from tourists to add to the collection.

 Be sure to bring a token from home in case you want to leave your mark on the cathedral!

-Texas shares the longest stretch of U.S. border with Mexico out of any state.
+Texas shares the longest stretch of the U.S. border with Mexico out of any state.
 As a result, Austin has a vibrant and flourishing Latinx community.
 The Mexic-Arte Museum presents a unique opportunity to celebrate the rich culture and expertise of Latinx artists.
 It’s home to rotating exhibitions showcasing contemporary painting, sculpture, photography, and pottery.

 The Mexic-Arte Museum frequently hosts exciting live performances, holiday celebrations (including an Annual Day of Dead event), and even culinary tastings.
 Be sure to check their upcoming calendar prior to your arrival if you’d like to enhance your experience.